 Algorithms now determine how much things cost.
 It’s called dynamic pricing and it adjusts according to current market conditions in order to increase profits.
 The rise of ecommerce has propelled pricing algorithms into an everyday occurrence—whether you’re shopping on Amazon, booking a flight, hotel or ordering an Uber.
 We Meet: Lisa Wilkins, UX designer Gabe Smith, chief evangelist, Pricefx Aylin Caliskan, assistant professor, University of Washington Joseph Harrington, professor of business, economics and public policy, University of Pennsylvania Maxime Cohen, Scale AI Chair professor, McGill University Credits: This episode was reported by Anthony Green and produced by Jennifer Strong and Emma Cillekens.
 We’re edited by Mat Honan and our mix engineer is Garret Lang, with sound design and music by Jacob Gorski.

-I Was There When is an oral history project that's part of the In Machines We Trust podcast.
-It features stories of how breakthroughs in artificial intelligence and computing happened, as told by the people who witnessed them.
-In this first installment we meet Joseph Atick who helped create the first commercially viable facial recognition system.
-Do you have a story to tell for this series?
-Do you want to nominate someone who does?
-We want to hear from you!
-Please reach out to us at podcasts@technologyreview.com.
-CREDITS: This episode was produced by Jennifer Strong, Anthony Green and Emma Cillekens with help from Lindsay Muscato.
-It’s edited by Michael Reilly and Mat Honan, and mixed by Garret Lang, with sound design and music by Jacob Gorski.
+I Was There When is an oral history project that’s part of the In Machines We Trust podcast.
+It features stories of how breakthroughs and watershed moments in artificial intelligence and computing happened, as told by the people who witnessed them.
+In this episode we meet one of the world's greatest chess players, Garry Kasparov.
+CREDITS: This project was produced by Jennifer Strong, Anthony Green and Emma Cillekens.
+It was edited by Michael Reilly and mixed by Garret Lang with original music by Jacob Gorski.
+The art is from Eric Mongeon and Stephanie Arnett.